Product navigation

 Baseline proof and dedicated V3 proof packet are both reviewer-facing

-Multi-wallet Devnet rehearsal already captured and packaged
+Multi-wallet Testnet rehearsal already captured and packaged

 Grant, fund, gaming, and enterprise service packs remain part of the UI